jordanleo7/fcc-voting-app/README.md

-A MERN stack JavaScript app.
+A MERN stack voting app.

 User Story: As an authenticated user, I can keep my polls and come back later to access them.